evadecker/eva.town/src/content/pages/colophon/index.md

 > The internet consumes a lot of electricity.
 416.2TWh per year to be precise.
 To give you some perspective, that's more than the entire United Kingdom.
 > <cite>[Website Carbon Calculator](https://www.websitecarbon.com)</cite>

-As of October 18, 2023, [carbon results for eva.town](https://www.websitecarbon.com/website/eva-town/) indicate that the home page is cleaner than 95% of web pages tested, producing 0.05g of CO<sub>2</sub> per page view.
+As of September 12, 2025, [carbon results for eva.town](https://www.websitecarbon.com/website/eva-town/) indicate that the home page is cleaner than 96% of web pages tested, producing **0.02g of CO<sub>2</sub>** per page view.

 ## Accessibility